The Bankrate promise

 “A prudent move for the buyer would be to record a lis pendens, a document you can file to let the world know that somebody, the buyer, is claiming interest in a property,” Schorr says.
 “This makes the property not marketable” and puts a stop or hold on any transactions on the property.

-As long as buyers live up to the terms of the purchase contract, they are on pretty solid ground and should have every expectation of closing on the home.
+As long as buyers live up to the terms of the purchase and sales agreement, they are on pretty solid ground and should have every expectation of closing on the home.